-Credit risk is the risk of loss associated with counterparty's inability to fulfill its payment obligations.
-As at December 31, 2016, the Corporation had a balance of \$97,074 due from Partnership.
+Credit risk is the risk of loss associated with counterparty's inability to fulfil its payment obligations.
+As at December 31, 2017, the Corporation is exposed to credit risk with respect to its cash balances and its balance of \$206,307 (2016 - \$nil) due from Partnership.